Laurence Tubiana

-Tubiana founded and has headed the Paris-based Institute of Sustainable Development and International Relations (IDDRI), is a professor at Sciences Po Paris, and has previously served as senior adviser on the environment to the former French Prime Minister Lionel Jospin.
-She has been responsible for conducting international environmental negotiations for the French government and has also been a member of the Economic Analysis Council (Conseil d’analyse économique) attached to the French Prime Minister's office.
-Since 2013 she has been Chair of the Board of Directors of the French Development Agency (AFD).
-Since 2017, she has been CEO of the European Climate Foundation.
+Tubiana co-founded the Paris-based Institute of Sustainable Development and International Relations (IDDRI) in 2001, which she headed from 2002 to 2014, is a professor at Sciences Po, as well as has previously served as senior adviser on the environment to the former Prime Minister Lionel Jospin.
+She has been responsible for conducting international environmental negotiations for the French government and has also been a member of the Conseil d'Analyse Économique attached to the Prime Minister's office.
+Between 2013 and 2022 she was Chair of the Board of Directors of the French Development Agency (AFD).

 Early life and education

 Tubiana was born in Oran, Algeria, in 1951.
 Her father, an entrepreneur with interests in tobacco and the cinema, came from an established Jewish Algerian family.
 Her mother and grandmother were Greek Catholic immigrants and early importers of modern Swedish furniture in Algeria.
 Thanks to her parents, both French-speaking, left-wing intellectuals, she developed an interest in politics and open discussion from an early age.

 Tubiana was 11 when Algeria gained independence in 1962.
 Together with her family, she moved to France.
 In May 1968, like many teenagers of the times, she joined the Revolutionary Communist League.

-Tubiana graduated from Sciences Po in 1973 and obtained a doctorate in economics from Université Paris I (Sorbonne) in 1976.
-She then set about taking the entrance examination for INRA, the French National Agricultural Research Institute.
+Tubiana graduated from Sciences Po in 1973 and obtained a doctorate in economics from the Université Paris I (Sorbonne) in 1976.
+She then set about taking the entrance examination for the Institut national de la recherche agronomique (INRA), the French National Agricultural Research Institute.

 Career

-1980s-1990s
+1980s–1990s

 Tubiana worked as an assistant to the then economics professor Lionel Jospin, at the University Technology Institute in Sceaux.

 In the 1980s, she founded and headed Solagral, an NGO involved in issues of north–south cooperation, food and agriculture.

-In 1997, when Jospin became prime minister, she was his environmental advisor.
+In 1997, when Jospin became prime minister after the 1997 legislative election, she was his environmental adviser.
 She helped him with the negotiations for the Kyoto Protocol in 1997.
-She was also a member of the French Economic Analysis Council (Conseil d’analyse économique) attached to the French Prime Minister's office.
-In 2000; she was appointed Inspector General of Agriculture in 2000.
+She was also a member of the French Economic Analysis Council (Conseil d'analyse économique) attached to the Prime Minister's office.
+In 2000, she was appointed Inspector General of Agriculture.

-Tubiana was also Research Director at INRA (1995-2002) and an associate professor at the École nationale supérieure agronomique in Montpellier (1992-1997).
+Tubiana was also Research Director at INRA (1995–2002) and an associate professor at the École nationale supérieure agronomique in Montpellier (1992–1997).

 2000s

 In 2001, Tubiana founded the Institute for Sustainable Development and International Relations (Institut du développement durable et des relations internationales – IDDRI) and in 2003 was appointed Professor and Director of the Sustainable Development Chair at Sciences Po.
-She was also a visiting professor at Columbia University's School of International and Public Affairs (2004-2014).
+She was also a visiting professor at Columbia University's School of International and Public Affairs (2004–2014).

 Tubiana assisted the French authorities with preparations for the 2009 COP15 climate change conference in Copenhagen.

 In May 2009, she created and then led Directorate for Global Public Goods at the French Ministry of Foreign Affairs.